flukadocker/F4D/README.md

 # Fluka for Docker

-V. Boccone, A. Fontana, D. Horváth
+Original scripts by V. Boccone, A. Fontana, D. Horváth

 These scripts allow to install and run Fluka (provided by www.fluka.org) and Flair2 inside a Docker container in any OS where Docker can be installed.
 The idea is derived by the scripts developed and maintained by V. Boccone at [https://github.com/drbokko/fedora_27-fluka](https://github.com/drbokko/fedora_27-fluka).

 They are designed to be used only on single user machines, they are not suitable for multiple people working in parallel on a machine (i.e. clusters).

+This version of Fluka for Docker is based on F4D Docker base image based on Ubuntu 20.04 LTS instead of Fedora 30.
+The base image on Docker Hub is still based on Fedora 30, so please refer to github.com/vicha-w/F4D_baseimage in order to build the base image.

 # Creating your personal Fluka User ID